Policy for Freedom of Expression

 (d) whether other circumstances demonstrate advance planning by one or more organizations.

 The college shall regulate the posting and distribution of flyers and signs on the campuses of the college.

-Recognized student organizations and college departments may place posters on stands and/or easels with the written permission of the campus dean.
+Recognized student organizations and college departments may place posters on stands and/or easels with the written permission of the campus Dean of Student and Community Engagement or similar representative.
 Posters in this instance shall be defined as signs, advertisements, handbills, announcements, banners, cards, and other informational devices.
 Posters may be placed on designated bulletin boards and other areas approved by the campus dean.
 The information displayed should be in good taste and not depict in written or graphic form any information that is demeaning or discriminatory to any individual or group of persons.
 There shall be no signs or posters placed on trees, utility poles, doors, or walls of the campus buildings, or on any painted surface of campus facilities.

 The college allows for spontaneous distribution of literature in a public forum if the activity is lawful and does not disrupt the functioning of the college.